 To compare the proportion of participants at varying levels of social interaction on Facebook and in-person, we used a chi-squared test for trend.
 We used logistic regression to model the association between frequency of social contact and positive screening for psychiatric problems.
 Four models were estimated, one for each psychiatric problem.
 Both social contact measures were included in the same model in order to determine the independent effect of each.
 Social contact measures were modeled as a set of four indicator variables where the least frequent category (“every few weeks or less often”) was the referent.
 Potential confounders included in the models were the number of social media platforms used in addition to Facebook, lifetime history of suicidal ideation, and lifetime history of suicide attempts.
 Subjects were excluded from model estimation when missing covariate values in survey responses.

-As a analysis, we substituted frequency of Facebook social contact for any use of Facebook, including passive scrolling and reading of content on Facebook without necessarily two-way social interaction.
+As a secondary analysis, we used frequency of any Facebook use as the main predictor, instead of frequency of Facebook social contact.
+More specifically, we used a single survey item (“How often do you visit or use Facebook?”) with a response scale ranging from “never” (0) to “several times a day” (5).
+This item is intended to measure any use of Facebook, including passive scrolling and reading of content on Facebook without necessarily two-way social interaction.[14,34]

 RESULTS